zentrocdot/Bash/Tips_And_Tricks.md

 ```
 <p align="justify">Use e.g. [1,2] for a verification how the snippet works.
 ShellCheck is used to check the code [3].</p>

+## Functions

+<p align="justify">Both tips are uncommen but somehow helpful.
+First make variables in a function local if they are not global.
+Second declare all the used variables in a suitable manner.</p>

+<p align="justify">Use the return statement as it is intended.
+It is intended for the return of an exit codes that can be queried via the system variable $?.
+Functions that return True (0) or False (1) are fine.
+Functions that return arithmetic values use the return statement at least unusually with various negative side effects.</p>

 ## Resources

 [1]    www&#8203;.onlinegdb.com/online_bash_shell